-You may be familiar with Marie Kondo’s KonMari method for clearing clutter and how she reminds us to ask ourselves if an object sparks joy when we’re deciding if we should part with it or not.
+You may be familiar with Marie Kondo’s KonMari method for clearing clutter.
+She reminds us to ask ourselves if an object sparks joy when we’re deciding if we should part with it or not.
 Her goal with this question is to invite us to be more conscious of the items we accumulate by redirecting our attention from the object itself to what the object means to us.
+This simple mindset adjustments is the key to feel more fulfilled in life.

-The concept I’m going to explain in this post works in a similar way and can be applied to far more than simply de-cluttering or paring down our possessions.
 What Marie Kondo is asking us to do is to focus on the intrinsic value or essence quality of a possession.
-But essence is a concept that can also help you determine what you want in all areas of your life in order find meaning in your experience and feel more fulfilled.
+But the concept of essence I’m going to explain in this post can be applied to far more than de-cluttering.
+It can help you determine what you need in all areas of your life to find meaning and purpose in your experiences.

 Essence is the fulfilling feeling that things we value bring to us.
 The thing itself is the form.
-Essence is the deeper significance or the feeling-experience that a particular form holds for you.
+Essence is the deeper significance or the feeling-experience that a particular form holds for us as individuals.

 Let’s take a wooden spoon as a simple example of the form.
-The spoon is obviously an object, but what is its intrinsic value beyond allowing you to stir something?
+But what is the value of a spoon beyond allowing you to stir something?
 Well, even if you’re not an avid cook, you probably find wooden spoons practical because they don’t get hot like metal ones do and won’t scratch the surface of your non-stick pans.
-They not only feel comfortable in your hand, some can be quite beautiful, and they are definitely more environmentally friendly than spoons made from other materials.
+They often feel comfortable in your hand, some can be quite beautiful, and they are more environmentally friendly than spoons made from other materials.

 To bring more essence into your life, focus on the small and immediate.

 An experience doesn’t have to be major or enthralling to bring you essence in spades.
 A walk out to the mailbox on a summer day when the weather is just perfect can be enough to bring you a feeling of deep contentment and enjoyment.
-And when life feels mundane or boring, a focus on the essence you already have can help your life feel more meaningful.
+And when life feels mundane or boring, a focus on the essence you already have can help you feel more fulfilled.

 When you make a point of noticing a hummingbird zoom past your window, you might feel more connection to Nature.
 Or maybe essence comes from that biweekly phone call with a close friend who is always a lot of fun, and also fills you with a sense of belonging.